krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Use a single virtual private gateway (VGW) and two customer gateways (CGW).
 VGWs are highly available and can tolerate AZ failure

 #### What capability can you use for auditing inbound and outbound traffic in your VPC?

+#### How would you increase the availability of your Direct Connect link between on-premises and AWS Cloud?

+To avoid a single point of failure, you need to consider using two different direct connect locations for critical workloads.
+This will protect you from device failures and direct connect location outages

 ## Amazon Simple Storage Service <a id="S3"></a>